lauren-yrluo/lauren-yrluo.github.io/_pages/about.md

 I have worked on topics related to SAT/QBF solving.
 **Computational logic**
 Besides developing algorithms,
-I am also interested in proof systems and proof complexities so as to understand what makes an algorithm work well in practice despite the problem's complexity
+I am also interested in proof systems and proof complexities so as to understand what makes an algorithm work well in practice despite the problem's complexity.

 News
 ======